Full-time tuition fees

 If you are an EU student who has been living in England for more than 5 years prior to the start of your course, you can apply through Student Finance England for a maintenance loan to help you with your living costs, as well as a tuition fee loan.

 EU/EEA or Swiss students working in the UK, or with family members working in the UK may be able to apply to Student Finance England for maintenance and tuition support.

 Latest news for EU students

-EU nationals who start a higher education course in England in the 2020/21 academic year will remain eligible for undergraduate and postgraduate financial support, Advanced Learner loans, as well as FE and apprenticeships, support, whether a deal for leaving the EU is in place or not.
+EU nationals who start a higher education course in England in the 2020/21 academic year will remain eligible for undergraduate and postgraduate financial support, Advanced Learner loans, as well as FE and apprenticeships support if they have pre-settled or settled status.

 Scholarships and waivers

 We provide a range of support to encourage access to our courses, from academic and sporting scholarships to fee waivers and our electronic tablet scheme.Read More